chaitanyarahalkar/Cedit/README.md

 ```

-will produce the editor binary with a single dynamically linked library - (libc.so.6 for Linux & libSystem.B.dylib for MacOS)
+will produce the editor binary (cedit) with a single dynamically linked library - (libc.so.6 for Linux & libSystem.B.dylib for MacOS)

 ## Author